darociion/desafios-java/README.md

 4. The 4th challenge consists of creating a system that consults the information of the different Star Wars movies through the consumption of the [SWAPI](https://swapi.dev/) API.
 In this challenge I work on the concepts of API, files and errors management.

+5. The 5th challenge consist of creating a system that consults the information from the [Gutendex Api](https://gutendex.com/) to let the user search his favorite books, show him the top 10 downloaded books and search by title or period.
+In this challenge I work with first concepts of spring framework.

 ## Run locally :computer:

 * Clone the project